mordrax/cotwmtor/_posts/2017-09-23-ProgressUpdateNo28.md

 ## Dungeon generator rewrite

-A more apt name for this blog would be 'Mordrax's various rewrites'.
+So, a more apt name for this blog would be 'Mordrax's various rewrites'.
 As I look back on my activities, much of it has been, 'Oh look, this can be done a bit better, let's rewrite this... again ... and again...'.
 Productivity of these rewrites are questionable, I hear you think, but let me try to justify to the avid reader, a shareholder in the completion of this game, why _this_ particular rewrite was necessary.

-#### First attempt
+#### Dungeon Generator: First attempt

 So this story began [eleven moons past](/cotwmtor/2016/08/20/DungeonPart1.html).
 I was a younger, more naive lad optimistic about my dungeon generating skillz.
-Actually, it had begun twelve moons past as I was already a moon into the generator at the time.
 At it's completion, I posted a [final update](/cotwmtor/2016/11/06/DungeonPart3.html) to signal that I was finished and moving on.
 The whole thing actually took me THREE AND A HALF MONTHS!
 Damn!...
 Why oh why am I doing this again... ok, breathe, focus, calm down... so, at that point, the dungeon generator was done, but there was two problems with it.

 #### Problems

 1. It performed badly.
-This was easily benchmarked.
-Each time a dungeon was generated, it would take anywhere between 3 to 10 seconds in-game for a dungeon to appear.
+Each generated dungeon took anywhere between 3 to 10 seconds (in-game).
 This was unacceptable.
-There was two reasons for why it took so long, data structures and the algorithm.

-2. The code was bad.
+2. The code was particularly bad.
 It was buggy, complex and brittle.
-Which is really the same thing.
-This meant that every time I had to touch it, there was a good chance of introducing bugs and in fact, the last two times I did touch it, first for overriding tile visibility in the dungeon editor ( we want all tiles to be visible when testing out the generator via the editor as opposed to in-game where they are made visible by exploration ) and the second time was when I was fixing up the data structure to give it a 500% performance boost!
+These three characteristics overlaps alot and so changes to it had a higher rate of creating logic bugs.
+Eg when overriding tile visibility in the dungeon editor it also overrode tile visibility in-game and improving the data structure caused weird hit box issues causing lighting of rooms to be out of sync with character position!

-#### First solution
+#### First problem

 As I alluded to, even though I knew that the generator was suboptimal, I avoided a rewrite, preferring to do some quick and dirty fixes.
-Using Chrome's developer tools (profiler), I quickly found that one of the reasons why it took so long was because I was using a list to represent the map and everytime a room or a corridor was generated and asked 'does this fit in the map?', I would have to iterate through each tile of the room/corridor and compare it to _each tile of the map_ because it was a list.
-Changing this into a dictionary gave me the 500% performance boost.
+Chrome's developer devTool profiler quickly located the bad data structure issue ( using a list where a hashmap was required ).
+Changing this into a dictionary reduced dungeon generation time to 1-2 secs.
 Simple, [one hour fix](https://github.com/mordrax/cotwelm/commit/6958876d75ea64eec768ec3f98584064e93c3ac7).

 That was great!
 Dungeon generation was now bearable again, 1 to 2 seconds and we're off to the races!
 Not quite...

-#### Second problem clause to first solution
+#### Second problem

-So, the second problem said 'everytime I had to touch it', referring to the dungeon generator code
+The code wasn't particularly robust.
+The dungeon generator was the first time I had written 'generators', a technical term in functional programming not to be confused with the actual 'dungeon generator'.
+It was also the first time I had attempted to make a dungeon generator.
+And there were more problems than I'd like to admit.
+So even by simply changing the data structure used to solve the first problem, I ended up introducing more bugs :(

+### Algorithms ###

+So let's talk about how we generate dungeons briefly.
+The first attempt went something like this:

+1. Create a room, add it to a list of 'active points'
+2. Pick a random active point,
+    1. If it's a room, add random doors to the room.
+Add these doors to the 'active points' and remove the room from 'active points'
+    2. If it's a door, try to add a random corridor to it.
+    3. If it's a corridor, either finish it in a room or extend the corridor in a valid direction.

+This algorithm is seemingly simple at first glance however, there was a fundamental problem with it along with other implementation and conceptual issues.

+The fundamental problem was that there was no guarantee you could get a dungeon with a given amount of rooms in a confined space.
+You start with one room and then dig, it might have been ok if I'd drawn the dungeon _around_ the finished product but because I have a preset dungeon size ( this is also arbitrary ), it meant that a dungeon which did not meet the minimum number of rooms was thrown away.
+Wasted computation.
+Hence the large gap in time taken 3 - 10 secs, sometimes it was 15 secs to get a room.

+### Rooms ###

 ## Next...